 A- AFFILIATIONS & REGISTRATION

-3- Clubs will submit the following details: full postal address (no PO box accepted), name of club secretary, list of players, coaches, and team followers, and colours.
+3- Clubs will submit the following details: full postal address (no PO box accepted), name of club secretary, list of players, coaches, team followers, and colours.

 4- Playing clubs will only be accepted after the set date at the league committee’s discretion, and in the best interest of the league.
 Once clubs have been accepted, they will be liable to pay the full fee if they leave the competition(s).